AsiaDefense WorldEuropeLatest

 Rafale Digital Fly by Wire Flight Control System (Image: Flickr, Courtesy: Peter Gronemann)

-The Rafale and J-10C have distinct advantages in terms of performance.
+The Rafale and J-10C fighters have distinct advantages in terms of performance.
 The Rafale has a higher maximum takeoff weight, allowing it to carry more fuel and weapons, resulting in a longer combat range.
 It also has a higher service ceiling, which refers to the maximum altitude it can reach, making it more capable in high-altitude environments.
 Additionally, the Rafale’s engines are more powerful, providing better acceleration and climb rate.

 On the other hand, the J-10C has a higher top speed, enabling it to achieve faster speeds during combat maneuvers.
 The aircraft has much lower radar cross-section than its earlier variants which enhance its stealth capabilities.
-The J-10C is also known for its integrated electronic warfare suite, which provides advanced jamming and countermeasures capabilities, making it more effective in electronic warfare scenarios.
+The aircraft is also known for its integrated electronic warfare suite, which provides advanced jamming and countermeasures capabilities, making it more effective in electronic warfare scenarios.

 Chinese J-10B in air show